-- Investments in index futures face the same risk as the investments in a portfolio of shares representing an index.
-The extent of loss is the same as in the underlying stocks. - The Scheme bears a risk that it may not be able to correctly forecast future market trends or the value of assets, indices or other financial or economic factors in establishing derivative positions for the Scheme. - The risk of loss in trading futures contracts can be substantial, because of the low margin deposits required, the extremely high degree of leverage involved in futures pricing and the potential high volatility of the futures markets. - There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counterparty") to comply with the terms of the derivatives contract. - Other risks in using derivatives include the risk of mispricing or improper valuation of derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices. - Derivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor. - Execution of investment strategies depends upon the ability of the fund manager(s) to identify such opportunities which may not be available at all times.
-Identification and execution of the strategies to be pursued by the fund manager(s) involve uncertainty and decision of fund manager(s) may not always be profitable.
+- The Fund may use derivative instruments like stock index futures, option on stocks, stock indices, or other derivative instruments as permitted under the Regulations and guidelines. - As and when the Scheme trades in the derivatives market, there are risk factors and issues concerning the use of derivatives that investors should understand.
+Derivative products are specialized instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
+The use of a derivative requires an understanding not only of the underlying instrument but also of the derivative itself.
+Derivatives require the maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that a derivative adds to the portfolio and the ability to forecast price or interest rate movements correctly.
+There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counter party") to comply with the terms of the derivatives contract.
+Other risks in using derivatives include the risk of mispricing or improper valuation of derivatives, lack of liquidity and the inability of derivatives to correlate perfectly with underlying assets, rates and indices.
+Thus, derivatives are highly leveraged instruments.
+Even a small price movement in the underlying security could have a large impact on their value.
+Also, the market for derivative instruments is nascent in India.

+- Derivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor.
+Execution of such strategies depends upon the ability of the fund manager to identify such opportunities.
+Identification and execution of the strategies to be perused by the fund manager involve uncertainty and decision of fund manager(s) may not always be profitable.
 No assurance can be given that the fund manager(s) will be able to identify or execute such strategies. - The risks associated with the use of derivatives are different from or possibly greater than, the risks associated with investing directly in securities and other traditional investments.

-Risks associated with investing in securitised debt
+Risks associated with investing in securitized debt

-Securitised Debt: Securitised debt papers carry credit risk of the Obligors and are dependent on the servicing of the PTC / Contributions etc. However these are offset suitably by appropriate pool selection as well as credit enhancements specified by Rating Agencies.
-In cases where the underlying facilities are linked to benchmark rates, the securitised debt papers may be adversely impacted by adverse movements in benchmark rates.
-However this risk is mitigated to an extent by appropriate credit enhancement specified by rating agencies.
-Securitised debt papers also carry the risks of prepayment by the obligors.
+Securitized Debt: Securitized debt papers carry credit risk of the Obligors and are dependent on the servicing of the PTC/Contributions etc. However, these are offset suitably by appropriate pool selection as well as credit enhancements specified by Rating Agencies.
+In cases where the underlying facilities are linked to benchmark rates, the securitized debt papers may be adversely impacted by adverse movements in benchmark rates.
+However, this risk is mitigated to an extent by appropriate credit enhancement specified by rating agencies.
+Securitized debt papers also carry the risks of prepayment by the obligors.
 In case of prepayments of securities debt papers, it may result in reduced actual duration as compared to the expected duration of the paper at the time of purchase, which may adversely impact the portfolio yield.
 These papers also carry risk associated with the collection agent who is responsible for collection of receivables and depositing them.
 The Investment team evaluates the risks associated with such investments before making an investment decision.

-The underlying assets in the case of investment in securitised debt could be mortgages or other assets like credit card receivables, automobile / vehicle / personal / commercial / corporate loans and any other receivables / loans / debt.
+The underlying assets in the case of investment in securitized debt could be mortgages or other assets like credit card receivables, automobile/vehicle/personal/commercial/corporate loans and any other receivables/loans/debt.